theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/setup-in-sap/sap-authority-objects.md

 ---
 title: SAP Authorization Objects
-description: Minimum user right and authorizations to use yunIO and all its components
+description: Minimum user right and authorizations to use Xtract for Alteryx and all its components
 tags:
    - permissions
 ---